MakieOrg/Makie.jl/docs/examples/plotting_functions/mesh.md

 ```
 \end{examplefigure}

+## Using GeometryBasics.Mesh and Buffer/Sampler type

-We can also create a mesh, to specify normals, uv coordinates and so forth:
+We can also create a mesh, to specify normals, uv coordinates:

 ```julia:mesh
 using GeometryBasics, LinearAlgebra, GLMakie, FileIO